 Our business is subject to a number of risks of which you should be aware before making an investment decision.
 We discuss these risks more fully in the "Risk Factors" section of this prospectus immediately following this prospectus summary.
 We have a limited operating history and have not yet commercialized any products.
 We have incurred substantial operating losses in each year since inception.
-Our net loss attributable to common stockholders was \$19.8 million and \$27.1 million for the year ended December 31, 2005 and three month period ended March 31, 2006, respectively.
-This net loss for the three month period ended March 31, 2006 includes a deemed dividend in the amount of \$19.4 million relating to the issuance of certain shares of our series C redeemable convertible preferred stock.
-As of March 31, 2006, we had an accumulated deficit of \$44.7 million.
+Our net loss attributable to common stockholders was \$65.9 million for the year ended December 31, 2006.
+As of December 31, 2006, we had an accumulated deficit of \$83.7 million.
 We expect to incur significant and increasing net losses for at least the next several years.
 It is uncertain whether any of our product candidates under development will become effective treatments.
 All of our product candidates are undergoing clinical trials or are in earlier stages of development, and failure in the development of new drugs is common and can occur at any stage of development.
 None of our product candidates has received regulatory approval for commercialization, and we do not expect that any drugs resulting from our research and development efforts will be commercially available for a number of years, if at all.
 We may never generate any revenues or achieve profitability.

-Our Corporate Information

-We were incorporated under the laws of the State of Delaware on February 4, 2002.
+Our Corporate Information We were incorporated under the laws of the State of Delaware on February 4, 2002.
 Our principal executive offices are located at 6 Cedar Brook Drive, Cranbury, New Jersey 08512, and our telephone number is (609) 662-2000.
-Our website address is www.amicustherapeutics.com.
+Our website address is www.amicustherapeutics.com .
 The information on, or that can be accessed through, our website is not part of this prospectus.
 We have included our website address in this prospectus solely as an inactive textual reference.

-The names "Amigal" and "Amicus" and the Amicus logo are our trademarks.
+We have filed applications to register certain trademarks in the United States and abroad, including AMICUSTM, AMICUS THERAPEUTICSTM (and design), AMIGALTM and PLICERATM.
 Fabrazyme®, Cerezyme®, Myozyme®, ReplagalTM and Zavesca® are the property of their respective owners.